rticommunity/rtiperftest/srcDoc/introduction.rst

 -------------------

-This section describes the combined latency and throughput test application for *RTI Connext DDS*.
+This section describes the combined latency and throughput test application for *RTI Connext*.

 The test measures what is sometimes called loaded latency—latency at a given throughput level.
 It can help you answer questions such as: